 But how do you do that?
-Pools require a lot of water, where does it all come from?
+Pools require a lot of water; where does all that water come from?
 How much to fill an above ground pool?

 There are a few different ways to get water for your pool, including:

 City water is one of the safest options, too, because it’s already been treated and cleaned – it’s safe to drink and bathe in so it’s perfect for a pool.
-You’ll still have to worry about testing the water and adding chlorine.
+You’ll still have to worry about testing the water and adding chlorine, however.

 The biggest downside to this approach is cost.
 Municipal water isn’t cheap and the bigger your pool, the more you’ll pay.
 To get an idea of what to expect, figure out how much water your pool holds.

 One huge benefit to water delivery is that it’s much faster than using a hose.
 A big water truck brings water right to your home, using a large hose to fill the pool quickly with water from the tank.

 Check out social media pages for customer reviews, ask friends and neighbors who have pools if they know of any company that can help, or talk to the staff at your favorite pool supply stores to see if they have any recommendations.

 If it’s not, you’ll have to shock and add chlorine to the water and test it to make sure it’s balanced appropriately before anyone can swim in it.

+Depending on how much to fill above ground pool, it can be somewhat expensive.
 Some fire departments may also deliver water but this isn’t as common as it once was.
 Still, it never hurts to ask and it may save you a lot of money.